roryp/reliable-web-app-pattern-java-workshop/Part2-RWA-Overview/README.md

 # Reliable Web App Pattern - Java Overview

 The reliable web app pattern is a set of principles that helps developers successfully migrate web applications to the cloud.
-The pattern focuses on the minimal changes you need to make to ensure the success of your web app in the cloud.
+The pattern focuses on the minimal changes needed to ensure the success of your web app in the cloud.

 ![Pattern of patterns](./images/pattern-of-patterns.png)